-Cystoscopy for Urinary System Issue Diagnosis in Topeka, KS
+Cystoscopy for Urinary System Issue Diagnosis in Topeka and Leavenworth, KS

 A cystoscopy is an endoscopic procedure used to examine the internal state of the urethra and lining of the bladder.
 This procedure is typically performed to investigate concerning symptoms of the urinary system that are unable to be diagnosed through more traditional imaging tests such as an X-ray.
-Dr. Brad Rupp is a board-certified urologist highly trained in diagnosing and treating patients experiencing urinary system issues.
+Dr. Brad Rupp is a board-certified urologist with over 28 years of experience diagnosing and treating patients experiencing urinary system issues.
 He will take the time to discuss your symptoms and treatment options.
-Call (785) 354-7877 to schedule an appointment at our office in Topeka, KS today!
+Call (785) 354-7877 to schedule an appointment at our urology office in Topeka, Leavenworth, or Emporia, KS today!

 The Purpose of a Cystoscopy

 Dr. Brad Rupp commonly perform cystoscopies in order to accurately diagnose a patient’s symptoms that are likely caused by a condition of the urethra or bladder, including: